cngraf/fl_popemobile/README.md

 2. Play cards for Prosperity
 3. Exchange Prosperity for items

-PRO
-* Pretty simple
-* Flexible payouts
 * Requires completed railway

 ### 3. Hearts' Game

 5.2+ EPA

-1. Farm Hearts' Game for Leviathan Frames
+1. Play Hearts' Game
+2. Trade Exploits for `Leviathan Frame`
+3. Hunt and dissect Pinewood Sharks for `Fin Bones, Collected`
-3. Sell Fish skeletons during Fish weeks
+4. Sell Fish skeletons during Fish weeks

-PRO
-* Accessible with unfinished railway
-* Clears 5.4 EPA with all the bells and whistles
-* Minimal stat barriers

-CON
-* Requires several interlocking carousels to supply ideal bone market recipes
+* Default recipe is 1 Bright Brass Skull and 2 Fin Bones Collected.
+    * BaL players can get better payouts using the duplicated Vake skull with any Menace-scaling buyer
-* Takes weeks or months to realize gains
+* Swap in 1 or 2 Amber-Crusted Fins to access Amalgamy buyers

-### 4. Advanced Grinds

-5.7+ EPA?

-WIP

-PRO
-* more fun
-* more profitable

-CON
-* require specific ambitions, professions, items, FATE-locked locations, etc.
+    * obtained by up-converting fin bones at Helicon House

 ## How to Run
 1. download